Agent from Above

-Agent from Above (乩身 (乩身)), is an upcoming Taiwanese fantasy television series on Netflix based on the novel of the same name.
-The series is directed by Donnie Lai and stars Kai Ko, Wang Po-chieh, Hsueh Shih-ling, Buffy Chen, Johnny Yang, Kuo Tzu-chien, and Sonia Sui in lead roles.
+Agent from Above (乩身 (乩身)) is a Taiwanese fantasy television series for Netflix based on Teensy's novel series The Oracle Comes.
+The show is directed by Donnie Lai and stars Kai Ko, Wang Po-chieh, Hsueh Shih-ling, Buffy Chen, and Johnny Yang in lead roles.

-Agent from Above is scheduled to premiere on Netflix, and will consist of six episodes.
+Agent from Above premiered on 2 April 2026 and consists of eight episodes.